Malek Jandali: Activism and other endeavors

 In July 2011 Jandali performed Watani Ana at a protest in Lafayette Park.
-Shortly afterwards, his parents, Dr. Mamoun Jandali and Lina Droubi, were severely beaten and their home in Homs was ransacked.
+Shortly afterwards, his parents, Mamoun Jandali and Lina Droubi, were severely beaten and their home in Homs was ransacked.
 Jandali blamed Syrian security forces for the attack, and told reporters that as his mother was beaten, she was told "we're going to teach you how to raise your son."
 Photographs published on Facebook showed evidence that the couple had been brutally beaten.
 In September two armed attackers broke into the house and again ransacked it; Jandali's parents were not there, as they had fled Syria after the previous attack.

 Jandali is regularly invited to speak and participate in panel discussions and academic workshops.
 He was on the panel of the 2012 Doha Debates at Georgetown University in Qatar and was featured in the 2014 BBC series "What Freedom Looks Like".
-In 2016, he spoke at the annual Skoll World Forum at Oxford University and Aspen Ideas Festival.
-Jandali has given lectures, masterclasses and workshops at numerous universities and institutions such as Duke, Rutgers, Fordham, CU Boulder, the Hammer Museum and Complutense University of Madrid.
+In 2016, he performed and spoke at the annual Skoll World Forum at Oxford University and Aspen Ideas Festival.
+In 2017 he spoke at the Sydney Ideas at the University of Sydney.
+In 2021, he spoke at the closing ceremony of the World Innovation Summit of Education (WISE) and in 2022 he performed at the Generation Amazing opening ceremony during FIFA World Cup Qatar.

+Jandali has given lectures, masterclasses and workshops at numerous universities and institutions such as Harvard, Duke, Columbia, UCLA, Notre Dame, Rice, Vanderbilt, Fordham, CU Boulder, and Queens.